 Final Touches

 If there are no tasks, we need to display a message on the homepage.
-For that, we will add the following logic on the table in index.html file:
+For that, we will add the following logic to the table in the index.html file:

 {% if tasks|length < 1 %}